Jasminewong92/Jiemin-Huang.github.io/index2.md

 _Clinical Research Assistant_<br>

-Liaising with doctors/investigators on conducting the clinical trial and maker sure each center has the tria.
+Liaising with doctors/investigators on conducting the clinical trial.
+Monitoring the trial throughout its duration.
+Ensuring each center has the trial materials.
 Verification of the data entered on the CRFs.
-Ensure the projects run on the requirement of schedule and quality.
+Ensuring the projects run on the requirement of schedule and quality.

-### __Novartis__ `2014.7-2015.1`
+##__Novartis__ `2014.7-2015.1`

 _Intern_<br>